miki-saarna/restaurant-reservation-application/README.md

 ## Technologies

-This application's front-end is built on React using React-Router and React hooks and styling was added through Vanilla CSS.
-An API was created at `./front-end/src/utils/api.js`.
-This API handles all promises necessary to interact with the back-end API database.
+This application's front-end is built on React and styling was added through Vanilla CSS.
+An API handles all promises necessary to interact with the back-end API database.

-The application's back-end is built on Express.js, Knex.js, and PostgreSQL servers and utilizing RESTful APIs.
-Express handles all middleware requests and responses including validation errors while Knex queries mapped to CRUDL operations interact directly with the PostgreSQL databases.
-Knex is also used to configure table migrations.
+The application's back-end is built on Express.js, Knex.js, and PostgreSQL servers utilizing RESTful APIs.
+Knex queries mapped to CRUD operations interact directly with the PostgreSQL databases.

-The Express CORS package is used to provide an extra layer of security by only allowing specified domains to access the back-end API.
+The Express CORS package is implemented for specified domains to access the back-end API.

 - Backend API setup
 - Creating RESTful APIs
 - Using Express for middleware request and response handling
 - Implementing PostgreSQL servers
-- Using Knex.js to configure migrations
+- Using Knex to configure migrations
-- Building and mapping CRUDL operations between Knex.js and SQL commands
+- Building and mapping CRUD operations between Knex.js and SQL commands
-- Frontend built on React with React router
+- Frontend built on React with React router and hooks
-- Added layer of security with Express CORS package
+- Express CORS package implemented
-- Project deployment through Vercel
+- Project deployed on Vercel

 ## How To Use